viperproject/diodon-artifact/README.md

     > ⚠️
     > Note that this command results in the Docker container writing files to the two folders `dh-sync` and `ssm-agent-sync` on your host machine.
     > Thus, make sure that these folders are indeed empty and previous modifications that you have made to files in these folders have been saved elsewhere!
-- The Docker command above not only starts a Docker container and provides you with a shell within this container but it also synchronizes all files constituting our artifact with the two folders `dh-sync` and `ssm-agent-sync` on your host machine.
+- The Docker command above not only starts a Docker container and provides you with a shell within this container, but it also synchronizes all files constituting our artifact with the two folders `dh-sync` and `ssm-agent-sync` on your host machine.
 I.e., the local folders `dh-sync` and `ssm-agent-sync` are synchronized with `/gobra/dh` and `/gobra/ssm-agent` within the Docker container, respectively.

 #### Directly Using the Docker Image: Finch
 If you prefer to use Finch instead of Docker, replace the above Docker command with the following: